 Where do the hot spots of the 2013 Annual Meeting focus?

 Prof. Peng: The hot spots of this annual meeting focus on targeted therapy, natural therapy and genetic testing technology.
 In the past 50 years, the research on medicine production had been focusing on medicines with aggressive cytotoxicity, which caused many side effects to human body.
 In recent years, cancer doctors are focusing on molecular targeted drugs.
 This year is no exception.
-Immunotherapy was not approved in the past years but now has also become a hot spot.
+Natural therapy was not approved in the past years but now has also become a hot spot.
 With the development of cytobiology, natural therapy has become a main treatment method from assistant treatment and drew more and more attention from the public.

 With the continuous development of global oncology, molecular cancer diagnosis, molecular cancer gene typing, individualized tumor therapy, multidisciplinary treatment, etc., all these various new terms have become the keywords of ASCO annual meeting.
 What is your view point on these keywords?